-1. Pay attention to your unexpected emotional breaking points as a call to seek refuge in hiding place prayer
+1. Pay attention to your unexpected emotional breaking points as a call to seek refuge in a prayer hiding place

 Driving down the interstate that evening I saw a beautiful sunset and I burst out crying because my own life lately seemed so dismal in comparison.
-My life wasn’t beautiful at all.
-It felt so dark, so overwhelmed by the ominous presence of my father’s disease.
 I realized that although Dad was the sick one, his disease had taken over my life, too.

 The kinds of breaking points you might experience that let you know that you are in need of hiding place prayer include: